-We’ll cover the issues that matter to you and the students you serve.
+Until then, here's what we did at the 2019 Dyslexia Conference.
+We covered the issues that mattered to you and the students you serve.

 - The big changes in the new Dyslexia Handbook (Orange Book) with respect to screening, dysgraphia